Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-windows.rst

 Trusting Embassy CA On Windows
 ==============================

-Unfortunately, Windows does not have mDNS support built-in, which is necessary in order to visit .local addresses, so we recommend using the Bonjour service.
+Unfortunately, Windows does not have mDNS alias support built-in, which is necessary in order to visit .local addresses for any service you install on your Embassy, so we recommend using the Bonjour service.
 Check out this :ref:`FAQ answer<why-bonjour>` for details.

 #.
 Install `Bonjour Print Services <https://support.apple.com/kb/DL999>`_ on your Windows machine.